Skip to main content

 HIGH PREVALENCE

-Fresh and smoked fish central to coastal Ivorian cuisine.
-Fish sauce and dried fish used for flavoring.
+Fresh and smoked fish sit at the heart of coastal cooking, and fish sauce and dried fish are used to season many dishes.

 COMMONLY FOUND IN: